HerokeyVN/Sky-Auto-Piano/README.md

 Instructional videos: [Link](https://youtu.be/OUjYHQyiGhs).
 ## Support

-If you encounter any issues or have questions, please contact us via email: herokey2018@gmail.com
+If you encounter any issues or have questions, please contact me via email: herokey2018@gmail.com

 ## License